twintproject/twint/README.md

 <img src="https://i.imgur.com/RKdBrHr.png" />

 ## Changelog
+### 2/21/18
+- Added new features:
+    - `--limit` feature allowing a user to specify how many Tweets get scraped (Incriments of 20).
+    - `--count` feature to display the total number of Tweets collected at the end of a Tweep session.
+    - `--stats` feature to display the number of replies, retweets, and likes.
+- Fixed:
+    - `Error handling` - Moved to a seperate function and better organized.
 ### 1/21/18
 - Added:
     - `Python3` update and rewriten using asyncio.
 Fetching Tweets should be a lot more faster naturally.